 Recorded videos can become corrupted despite all precautions.
-To get back corrupted recorded videos to normal state and fix can't play recorded video error, you can trust Recoverit Video Repair software on both your Mac as well as Windows computer to eliminate errors from the recorded video files which are damaged and failed to play normally.
+To get back corrupted recorded videos to their normal state and fix the can't play recorded video error, you can trust Wondershare Repairit Video Repair software on both your Mac as well as Windows computer to eliminate errors from the recorded video files which are damaged and failed to play normally.

-Step 1 Start the repairing of damaged HD video files by launching the software.
+Step 1 Start the repairing of damaged HD video files by downloading Wondershare Repairit above.
 Click the "Add" button to add corrupted video files.

 Step 2 Select the corrupted video files from the list and click the "Repair" button starting to repair the corrupted HD video file.

 Step 3 After the repair process completed, you can preview the repaired video files and save them to a preferred destination.

 After the saving process is complete, you can find and view the fixed recorded videos on your computer.
 Congratulations!
 Now simply download and have a try the best Video Repair Tool to help you fix the can't play recorded video error.

 The major reason why your recorded videos refuse to play is that they have been corrupted.
 Corruption, in turn, arise from different causes.
-For instance, whenever you are recording videos on low battery, chances are that your device will shut off hence interfering with the whole process.
+For instance, whenever you are recording videos on a low battery, chances are that your device will shut off hence interfering with the whole process.
 At other times, your recorded video file will not be available due to file renaming or moving to different locations.
 If the video is at an external storage device, ejecting the device without following the standard procedure could also lead to corruption.
 The video file can also get infected by external threats like malware.
 Luckily, you can still fix your video, and get rid of them can’t play video error.
 This can be done through the following.